dswann101164/azure-noob-blog/posts/2025-12-06-azure-arc-ghost-registrations.md

 - Manual intervention required for each

 **Cost Allocation Disaster:**
-- All Arc VMs in one resource group: `rg-arc-esu-eus2`
+- All Arc VMs in one resource group
 - No tags for cost center allocation
 - Finance can't track ESU spending by application